fjossinet/RNArtistCore/README.md

   --width-3d=number<br/>

     These options define the width/thickness for the secondary (-w2d) or the tertiary (-w3d) interactions lines.
-The number has to be an integer greater of equal to 0.
+The number has to be a float greater of equal to 0.

 ## Examples:
 <pre>